18 Days

 Puntarenas is the gateway to magnificent beaches and rich wildlife.
 The port prospered on the shoulders of coffee barons as oxcarts delivered satchels of beans to the docks from the mountains.
 With the opening of a railroad in 1879, the oxcarts disappeared, but coffee remains Costa Rica's major export.
 Today, Puntarenas retains its fishing heritage, as colorful boats in the harbor attest, and the lush rainforests nearby offer endless walking trails under a dense canopy; rich in vegetation and echoing with the screeches of howler monkeys.

 Traverse the world's largest ocean, which covers almost 64 million square miles.
 At twice the size of the Atlantic, the Pacific is an ocean of extremes.
-As you sail today, relax in the Explorers' Lounge, inspired by epic journeys of discovery.
-Marvel at the views through the two-story panoramic windows as you share a cocktail with friends, or settle down to read a book.

 Located at the tip of the 775-mile Baja Peninsula, where the Pacific Ocean meets the Gulf of California, Cabo—as it is commonly known—is one of Mexico's top destinations for its long beaches, resorts, scuba diving and picturesque coast.
 Renowned for the spectacular rock formations that line its shores, this bustling playground boasts one of the region's most scenic harbors.
 The sleepier side of this resort town lies in San José del Cabo.
 Its charming pink church, inviting town square and low adobe homes evoke an old colonial flair.

-Sail the Pacific Ocean, its vast expanse of waters covers more than 30 percent of the Earth's surface and touches the continents of Asia, Australia, North and South America.
+Sail the Pacific Ocean, its vast expanse of waters covers more than 30 percent of the Earth’s surface and touches the continents of Asia, Australia, North and South America.
 As you sail today, attend an informative lecture or watch a film in our state-of-the-art theater.
-A range of insightful TED Talks and desination-inspired seminars are offered daily.
+A range of insightful TED Talks and destination-inspired seminars are offered daily.

 Launched in 2017, the Viking Sky is an all-veranda ship, part of a fleet of award winning, state of the art ships incorporating all the comforts & luxuries you would expect from Viking.
 Read more